Zeralm/Final/Sent_Vent-final/Guide to seleCrawl.py .md

   ### How it works:

-  -Once the setup is provided as Setup Commands for seleCrawl suggest, the script call takes this form:
+  -Once the setup is provided as [Setup Commands for seleCrawl][1] suggest, the script call takes this form:

   python3 seleCrawl.py [number of months before a funding] [Telegram chat ID (optional)]